Malaysian Grand Prix

-The Malaysian Grand Prix (Grand Prix Malaysia, officially the Malaysia Grand Prix from 1963–1965 and 2011–2017 and Malayan Grand Prix in 1962) was an annual auto race held in Malaysia.
+The Malaysian Grand Prix (Grand Prix Malaysia, officially the Malaysia Grand Prix from 1963–1965 and 2011–2017, and Malayan Grand Prix in 1962) was an annual auto race held in Malaysia.
 It was part of the Formula One World Championship from 1999 to 2017 and it was held during these years at the Sepang International Circuit.
 The Malaysian Grand Prix was held annually from 1962 to 1964 in Singapore, whilst it was a member of the Malaysian federation.
-Subsequent Grands Prix were held in Peninsular Malaysia.
+Subsequent Grands Prix were held in Peninsular Malaysia only.

 History

 Singapore and Shah Alam

 From 1962 to 1965 an annual race weekend for motorcycles and Formula Libre cars was held at the Thomson Road circuit in Singapore, named the Malaysia Grand Prix.
 After Singapore gained independence from Malaysia in 1965 the event was renamed the Singapore Grand Prix and continued until 1973.

 Between Singapore's departure from the Malaysian federation and the opening of Sepang Circuit, Malaysia hosted a range of other racing categories in the Malaysian Grand Prix at Shah Alam's own circuit between 1968 and 1995 including Formula Libre (1968), Tasman Formula, (1969–1972), Formula Atlantic (1973–1975), Formula Two (1977), and Formula Pacific (1978–1982).